Quiz de culture générale express : une activité de team building dynamique et conviviale.

 Answer: Chris Evans.

-Operational Insight: The MCU is perhaps the most globally consistent franchise in history.
-Almost every team member, regardless of age, will recognise this figure, making it a perfect low-friction icebreaker to kick off the event.
+Operational Insight: The MCU is one of the most consistently recognised franchises worldwide.
+Nearly every team member, regardless of age, will know this actor, making it an ideal low-barrier icebreaker to start the event.

 6. Classic Rock Foundation: Who was the iconic lead singer of the rock band Queen?